m-gb/dash-of-oats/README.md

-# Dash of Oats
+# Dash of Oats :cake:
 ## Description
-This web application is a recipe blog, including a servings calculator and a search function with suggestions.
+This web application is a cooking blog, including a servings calculator and a search function with suggestions.

 It's designed as a microservice:
 - using a NodeJS backend API written with TypeScript to retrieve the recipes from a mongoDB database.
-- using an Angular 7 frontend also written with Typescript and Bootstrap to display the recipes.
+- using an Angular frontend also written with Typescript and Bootstrap to display the recipes.

 The servings calculator uses a pipe to multiply the ingredient amounts (using Fraction.js) by the chosen servings.
 The search function also uses a pipe to find recipes with the user's input.